wpilibsuite/styleguide/wpiformat/README.md

 - `generatedFileExclude` (generated files)
 - `modifiableFileExclude` (modifiable files)

 Generated files should not be modified by the user; if they are, wpiformat will emit warnings.
 No warnings are emitted for modifications to modifiable files.

-All files ignored by patterns in a repository's `.gitignore` file are considered modifiable files.
 Exclusion groups take precedence over inclusion groups.

+Files excluded from version control via [.gitignore](https://git-scm.com/docs/gitignore) are skipped as modifiable.

+The following file types are skipped as modifiable due to significant trailing whitespace:

+- .jinja
+- .patch

+The following binary file types are skipped as modifiable:

+- .dll
+- .flac
+- .gif
+- .icns
+- .ico
+- .jar
+- .jpeg
+- .jpg
+- .m4a
+- .mp3
+- .mp4
+- .pdf
+- .png
+- .rknn
+- .so
+- .svg
+- .tflite
+- .ttf
+- .wav
+- .webp
+- .woff2

 ### License update exclusion